 - Record yourself reading your rewritten notes and then play it back while you do all those things I listed above.
 Hearing your own words in your own voice is incredibly powerful!

-- Listen to my podcast (you can search the directory to find episodes to match what you are currently studying).
+- Listen to my podcast (you can use the search at the top of this website to find episodes to match what you are currently studying).

 - Follow the tips here to turn your ebook textbook into audio format.